-The Nihilistic Pleasures of 'Euphoria'
+The Gen-Z Drama That Launched a Million Memes

-The show taps into the idea that adolescence these days is bleak, so bleak that there’s nothing anyone can do but laugh and walk away.
+Euphoria taps into the idea that adolescence these days is bleak, so bleak that there’s nothing anyone can do but laugh and walk away.

 This article contains spoilers through the Season 2 finale of Euphoria.